savetier/savetierX-keyboard-layout/README.md

 	sudo mv savetierX /usr/share/X11/xkb/symbols/be

-  (Change 'at' in the end to the one you want to replace)
+  (Change 'be' in the end to the one you want to replace)